pbeens/Data-Dunkers/README.md

 Many of the notebooks include links to [Colab](https://colab.research.google.com/) and [Callysto](https://hub.callysto.ca/).
 Your choice will depend on your specific situation.
 If your school district blocks or has not enabled Colab, Callysto should work for you.

+## Cheatsheet

+We're including a comprehensive [cheatsheet](https://github.com/pbeens/Data-Dunkers/blob/main/cheatsheet.md) of code snippets that you may find valuable in helping you write your programs.